 playboy’s clothed cover star talks feminism and female empowerment

-Sarah McDaniel is the bright eyed model and star of Playboy cover star who everyone’s talking about.
+Sarah McDaniel is the Insta model and star of Playboy cover star who everyone’s talking about.

 Sarah McDaniel, with her pillowy lips and odd coloured eyes (one aquamarine and the other hazel) has the kind of beauty you don't see often.
 A small town girl with big city dreams, Sarah found her fame through social media.
 From her sultry, sunlit selfies to images of her in a bikini, there's something about her which is quite Lolita-esque; it's this frisson between sex and innocence that's at play on the new cover of Playboy magazine, of which Sarah is the first non nude star, since 1972.